Roberta J. Ricker

 The family would like to thank Compassus (hospice) in Scarborough Maine as well as The Enclave of Scarbrough and her medical team for their outstanding care and support.

-A celebration gathering will be held at Conroy-Tully Walker Funeral Home of South Portland at date to be determined.
+A memorial gathering will be held from 3pm – 6pm on Thursday, August 28, 2025 at Conroy-Tully Walker Funeral Home of South Portland, 1024 Broadway, South Portland, ME.

 In lieu of flowers please consider making a donation to: The Island Commons,132 Littlefield Rd.
 Chebeague Island, ME 04017; or Changing Tides Foundation, PO Box 279, Long Island, ME.
 04050.